natanast/Seq2Viz/README.md

    - Must contain `sampleID`, `patientID`, and `Group1` columns.

+## How to Use This App
+1. Upload your datasets under the Upload files tab.
+2. Explore sample clustering and relationships in the PCA Plot tab.
+3. Visualize differential expression in the Volcano Plot tab.

-## Contibution
+## Contributing
 Contributions are welcome!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-The code contained in this website is simultaneously available under the MIT license; this means that you are free to use it in your own packages, as long as you cite the source.
+The code contained in this repository is simultaneously available under the MIT license; this means that you are free to use it in your own packages, as long as you cite the source.